redhat-developer/codeready-workspaces-deprecated/README.md

 This repository contains:
 * ansible playbook bundle file for Code Ready Workspaces installer, as well as an installer script itself
-* Dockerfules for stack images, as well as a script that builds them.
+* Dockerfiles for stack images, as well as a script that builds them.

 Both modules have their README.md files with instructions.